petrosvisconte/vim-configuration/README.md

 - To quit and discard any changes you may have made: enter **q!**

 Keep in mind that after you enter a command, vim will return to "Normal" mode.
 This means that you will need to re-enter **:** to return to command mode and type in a new command.
-## Set Vim as the default text editor:
+## Setting Vim as the default text editor:
 ### Method 1: From the .bashrc file
 Open the .bashrc file located in your home directory
 ```bash